 A buyer's warranty insurance policy entitles the buyer to compensation from the insurer (instead of the seller) for unknown breaches of the insured warranties.
-Seller warranty insurances are less common, since they involve the seller remaining liable towards the buyer but possibly able to seek back-to back recourse against the insurer, but they are sometimes used post-closing.
+Seller warranty insurance is less common since it involves the seller remaining liable towards the buyer but possibly being able to seek back-to back recourse against the insurer; however, it is sometimes used post-closing.

 In structured processes, the seller often puts insurance in place and then allows the buyer to engage in discussions with the insurer when selected as the preferred bidder.
 In highly competitive processes, the insurance is sometimes put in place after signing (but before closing).
-The insurance market for warranty insurances placed on the Swedish market has become increasingly competitive over the past few years, and the insurance premium normally range from approximately 1 per cent of the insurance limit up to a few percentage points, depending on, inter alia, the insurance limit, the size and structure of the deductible (typically around 1 per cent of the enterprise value), the scope and quality of the sales process, due diligence, warranties and the target's business.
+The insurance market for warranty insurance placed on the Swedish market has become increasingly competitive over the past few years, and the insurance premium normally ranges from approximately 1 per cent of the insurance limit up to a few percentage points, depending on, inter alia, the insurance limit, the size and structure of the deductible (typically around 1 per cent of the enterprise value), the scope and quality of the sales process, due diligence, warranties and the target's business.
 The time to put the insurance in place is typically at least two to three weeks from the first contact with an insurance broker.